tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 I asked Fil if both bitsets and int ranges answer the same question, why use int ranges?
 He said that it's more flexible long-term: bitsets get expensive as soon as you need over 128 bits (you might need to heap allocate them!) whereas ranges have no such ceiling.

-Additionally, despite Fil writing this in his SSA post:
+But doesn't holding sequences of ranges require heap allocation?
+Well, despite Fil writing this in his SSA post:

 > The purpose of the effect representation baked into the IR is to provide a
 > precise always-available baseline for alias information that is super easy to